 And Rob mooed like a cow instead.

-- In The Who's "A Quick One While He's Away", there's a section where the chorus sings "cello, cello, cello" because the band couldn't afford real cellos.
+- The Who's "A Quick One While He's Away" from A Quick One has there's a section where the chorus sings "cello, cello, cello" because the band couldn't afford real cellos.

 Then somebody knocks on her door.